Founded in 2009 by a BRCA2 positive brother and sister who have both been diagnosed with breast cancer

 OCTOBER IS BREAST CANCER AWARENESS MONTH:

 There are only 12 months in a year and the fact that one entire month, October, is delegated as Breast Cancer Awareness Month, should tell us all how widespread and debilitating this disease has become in our society.
 When famous people contract the disease, it brings a little more light and more importantly, Dollars for Research.
 Robin Roberts from ABC News, documented her trials and tribulations.
-Phil Mickelson’s Wife and Mom were diagnosed last summer and he took a hiatus from the PGA Tour to support them.
+Phil Mickelson’s Wife and Mom were diagnosed and he took a hiatus from the PGA Tour to support them.
 Both, I am sure, helped to increase the donations for research.

 I am not famous or a celebrity, nor am I a person that the general society cares to know much about.
 But I am not alone.
 There are many men who are living with Breast Cancer or have died from it.
 Many more may be about to find that they too have a disease they never thought or figured they ever had to worry about.

 My goal is to bring to light that this dreaded disease, does In fact, find some men.
 One of the main reasons the survival rates for men with breast cancer are lower than women, is the fact that men don’t see the warning signs or ignore them, and men are not able to be regularly screened.
 The other main reason for lower survival rates, in my opinion, is the lack of research and studies involving men.

 To all men, but especially to those where a family history of Breast Cancer may be prevalent, BE AWARE!
 If you notice any changes in your nipple area or sensitivity/ soreness, Do Not Ignore Them!
 Get any concerns, checked.
 You can insist on a Mammogram or MRI to confirm any Lumps or bumps.
 Don’t let the insurance companies bully you into thinking that it can’t happen to you.
 It Can.